doubleee22/web_script/README.md

 It's now only **optimized for mac os** (ARC64 and x64 CPUs).

+For running the script via executable file you need a pip install to be installed.
-For running a script on x64 CPUs (M1 Macs 2020 and older) conviniently - via executable file - you will need to install Swift.
+For running the script on x64 CPUs via executable file you also need Swift (Xcode) to be installed.

 Instructions:

 --

 TENDERS TO SEARCH: